Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     If `--all` is passed, show dependencies for all formulae.

     If `--installed` is passed, show dependencies for all installed formulae.

+    If `--of-any` is passed, show formulae that are dependencies of any formula among `--all` or `--installed` formulae.

+    If `--of-none` is passed, show formulae that are not dependencies of any formula among `--all` or `--installed` formulae.

   * `diy [--set-name <name>] [--set-version <version>]`:
     Automatically determine the installation prefix for non-Homebrew software.